The Long of it

 Accidents can involve cars, buses or coaches, bicycles, motorcycles or a number of other motor vehicles.
-These can have consequences which range in seriousness – from minor cuts and bruises to life-changing and even fatal injuries.
-Whether you are a driver, passenger or pedestrian, you have the right to claim compensation if you are injured in an overseas road traffic accident which isn’t your fault.
+These can have consequences which range in seriousness, from minor cuts and bruises to life-changing and even fatal injuries.
+Whether you are a driver, a passenger or a pedestrian, you have the right to claim compensation if you are injured in a road traffic accident abroad which isn’t your fault.

 If you have been involved in a road traffic accident in the EU or further afield in the last three years, you may find the prospect of pursuing a personal injury compensation claim daunting.
 However, compensation is essential to support your care and recovery from injury.

 Laws, as well as the process for making a claim, can be very different abroad than in Scotland.
 Our solicitors are experienced in dealing with international claims for road traffic collisions and can advise if your case can be dealt with through the courts in Scotland.

 Watermans are here to help you, by taking the hassle out of the legal process.
 This allows you to recover from your accident, without worrying about dealing with an international claim.
 Plus, we operate on a No Win No Fee basis, meaning that if we don’t win, you don’t have to pay any solicitors fees.

 The amount of compensation you’ll be able to claim for a road traffic accident abroad can vary drastically.
 This is because all accidents are different.
 There are, of course, several different types of injuries that you could potentially sustain.
 Most injuries from car accidents may be relatively minor, though they will still cause pain, discomfort, and inconvenience, whereas some may be serious enough to be life-changing.